Are you qualified for admission?

 Valid reasons for exemption from submitting an English test

 - Applicants holding an English taught qualifying upper secondary school exam, Bachelor’s degree or Master’s degree from USA, Canada, Australia, New Zealand, UK, Ireland or South Africa.
+(Minimum two years of the bachelor or master must have taken place in one of the mentioned countries)

 - Applicants holding a Danish, Nordic, German, or European Baccalaureate (from Schola Europaea) qualifying exam with an English level, which the Danish Agency for Higher Education considers equivalent to a Danish B level in English.